thermogl/TIXboxLiveEngine/README.md

 		}
 	}];

-It's also a good idea to set the signOutBlock, which will be called if either the user instigates a sign out (through -signOut) or if the engine detects a session timeout.
+**It's also a good idea to set the signOutBlock**.
+This will be called if either the user instigates a sign out (through -signOut) or if the engine detects a session timeout.
 The block has a BOOL argument which will help you determine the reason:

 	[engine setSignOutBlock:^(BOOL userInstigated){
 		if (!userInstigated) // Session timeout